Discrete Diffusion in Large Language and Multimodal Models: A Survey: Training Techniques

 \subsection{Distillation through Dimensional Correlations}

-To enable efficient few-step or even one-step generation while preserving performance, Di4C \cite{hayakawa2024distillation} explicitly models inter-dimensional correlations and introduces two principled loss functions: \emph{Distillation Loss} and \emph{Consistency Loss}.
-These losses are grounded in distributional matching and multi-path coherence.
+To enable efficient few-step or even one-step generation while maintaining performance, Di4C \cite{hayakawa2024distillation} introduces a distillation strategy that compresses a multi-step dLLM into a fewer-step counterpart.
+It employs two loss functions: *Distillation Loss* and *Consistency Loss*, grounded in distributional matching and multi-path coherence.
+The distillation loss transfers probabilistic knowledge from a teacher model performing multi-step denoising to a student model designed for fewer-step generation, while the consistency loss enforces stable behavior of the student model across predictions from different intermediate noise levels.
+The detailed mathematical formulations of these two losses are provided in Appendix Sec.
+C.II.